-The RBX Blockchain is inherently similar to the Bitcoin Blockchain.
-The main differences are the ability for storage of smart contract code and media for NFTs.
+The RBX Blockchain is inherently similar to the Bitcoin Blockchain albeit different in many ways, we share the same sentiment that network does.
+The main differences are the ability for storage of smart contract code and media for NFTs, how mining happens, transaction cost, and the over network topology is different, but the ethos can be felt in all these areas.